electric-eloquence/fepper-npm/excludes/profiles/main/source/_patterns/04-pages/01-project-leads.md

 If after prototyping, you reach a point of completion and don't need further complexity, you can output a fully operational website by running `fp static` on the command line.
-The static site will be built out in the `public/static` directory.
+The static site will be built out to the `public/static` directory.